babel/generator-babel-boilerplate/README.md

 separate, unit-test specific `.eslintrc` can be found in the `test` directory.
 Unlike ESLint, the same JSCS rules are applied to both your code and your tests.

+### npm Scripts

+You can view all of the npm scripts in the `package.json`.
+English language descriptions of each script are below.

+- `test`: Runs the tests in a Node environment a single time
+- `test-browser`: Sets up livereload on the browser spec runner.
+- `build`: Build the distribution files
+- `coverage`: Generate a code coverage report
+- `preversion`: If the repo has no changes, it builds the code and commits it.
+- `postpublish`: Pushes the `master` branch and any new tags.

 ### FAQ